soulbliss/next-js-14-starter-template/README.md

 6. Run `npx drizzle-kit migrate`

-7. Run `pnpm i` to install all dependencies
+7. Run `npm i` to install all dependencies

-8. Run `pnpm run dev` and you can use login
+8. Run `npm run dev` and you can use login

 ## License